 One helpful trick to keep your spending in check is to start looking at houses on the low end of your price range and work your way up.
 That way, you can call off the search at the lowest possible price point when you find what you’re after.

 Explore loan programs

-For single buyers, the biggest hurdle they may face is affordability, since they must qualify for a mortgage based on their income alone.
+For single buyers, including women buying their first home, the biggest hurdle they may face is affordability, since they must qualify for a mortgage based on their income alone.
 That’s become an even bigger challenge in recent years as low inventory levels have priced more single-income shoppers out of the market, said Lautz.

 The other potential roadblock is coming up with the cash for a down payment.
 But don’t let that stop you from pursuing your dream.
 These days, you don’t necessarily have to come to the closing table with 20 percent down, said Lautz.
 (Learn more: Home down payments: Do’s and don’ts)

 National, state, and local programs abound to help qualifying borrowers get into a home.
 To determine whether you may be a match for a low down payment or less restrictive loan, try the National Council of State Housing Agencies or the Down Payment Resource organization.

 Qualifying veterans, surviving spouses, and active-duty service members may also be eligible for a Veterans Administration mortgage, which requires no money down.

 And civilians may be able to put as little as 3 percent down using assistance programs through Freddie Mac and Fannie Mae.